Concordium/concordium-node/docs/prometheus-exporter.md

 - `"valid"` Successful outcome.
 - `"invalid"` Messages being rejected as invalid.
 - `"dropped"` Messages being dropped due to a full queue.
 See either `network_inbound_low_priority_message_queue_size` or `network_inbound_high_priority_message_queue_size` for more on this.
-- `"duplicate"` Duplicate consensus messages (this is not including deduplication of the network layer).
+- `"duplicate"` Duplicate consensus messages.
+These are duplicate messages determined so by consensus, **after** the message has already been deduplicated at the network layer.